 The iShares Morningstar Small-Cap Growth ETF (JKK) invests 0.29% of its holdings in GoPro.
 The ETF tracks a market-cap-weighted index of US small-cap growth stocks.
-The index selects stocks with market caps of 70% to 90%.
-The YTD price movement of JKK is -9.4% as of January 12, 2016.
+The index selects from the 70% to 90% segment of the market cap based on five factors.

-- revenue of ~$435.0 million, which includes a $21 million reduction for price-protection-related charges resulting from the HERO4 Sessions repricing in December
+- revenue of ~$435.0 million, including a $21 million reduction for price-protection-related charges resulting from the HERO4 Sessions repricing in December

 - non-GAAP gross margin in the range of 34.5% to 35.5%